9-12 June 2020

 AND EXHIBITION CENTRE

-Below is a guide to submitting different types of abstracts using our online portal.
+Below is a guide to the different types of abstracts accepted for 2020.

 Submissions are invited for papers reporting original research findings related to family wellbeing.
 Other types of papers welcome include reporting work-in-progress, methodological papers, policy analysis, professional practice issues or evaluations of family and community service programs.

 Where we see it appropriate we may ask you to present findings in a panel type session if we have papers that fit this format.
 Accepted papers will get a 20-minute time slot in the program – 15 minutes to present and 5 minutes for discussion.